-A talk on how trademarks interact with open source.
-Similar versions have been given repeatedly as a CLE.
+How trademarks interact with open source.
+(I’ve given similar talks repeatedly as a CLE.)

-Open Data: the Next Frontier for Open Law (2014)
+Open Data: the Next Frontier for Open Law (Linux Foundation Open Compliance Summit Japan 2014)

-A talk on how open data is the next area of challenge for open law, at the Linux Foundation’s Open Compliance Summit Japan.
+Open data is the next area of challenge for open law.

-A brief introduction to more advanced Open Source licensing topics, given to a symposium on open source for governments.
+A brief introduction to more advanced Open Source licensing topics for a government audience.

 On the state of the art in, and tensions between, open source licenses and open data.

-From here to there: observations from mass-market Free Software (2010)
+From here to there: observations from mass-market Free Software (Free Software Foundation Libre Planet 2010)

-A talk given for Prof. Owen Astrachan’s ‘Technical and Social Foundations of the Internet’ class; originally planned to be a talk about open source, in response to student questions much of the talk covered my Duke experience, my blogging experience, and other non-open-source topics.
+This was originally planned to be a talk about open source, but in response to student questions much of the talk covered my Duke experience, my blogging experience, and other non-open-source topics.

-Given as the closing for GUADEC Vilanova 2006, in which I discussed the people behind the future of GNOME, and stress that everyone and anyone can be the future of GNOME, not just the rockstars.
+The people behind the future of GNOME — everyone and anyone can be the future of GNOME, not just the rockstars.

-This talk and paper were given at LCA 2005 and focused on why organizations should want a bugmaster, and what a bugmaster looks like anyway – both in terms of their activities and their skills and temperament.
+This talk, and formal paper, were given at LCA 2005.
+It focused on why organizations should want a bugmaster, and what a bugmaster looks like anyway – both in terms of their activities and their skills and temperament.